 In This Guide

 In this wedding planning guide, I’ll walk you through every part of the wedding planning process, giving you everything you need to know.
 From setting a budget to picking the perfect playlist, I’ll share what works, what matters, and what you can skip.
-It’s all laid out in the order you should tackle it, so you don’t get ahead of yourself or feel buried in decisions.
+It’s all laid out in the order you should tackle it, so you do not get ahead of yourself or feel buried in decisions.

-Start here: Wedding Planning Guide, Everything you need to know to get started on your wedding planning.
+Start here: Wedding Planning Guide.
+Everything you need to know to get started on your wedding planning.

 How to Start Planning a Wedding (Quick Checklist)